tue-datastewards/research-data-management-handbook/docs/before-research/dmp/dmp.md

 ## FAQ

-**Does TU/e have a policy for research data management?**
+### Does TU/e have a policy for research data management?

 No, TU/e is still working on this.

-**Is there a template for filling out a data management plan?**
+### Is there a template for filling out a data management plan?

 All research funders provide templates to help you create your DMP.
-At TU/e, you can access a dedicated DMP template through the [**DMP tool**](https://tue.atlassian.net/helpcenter/research/portal/3/article/2712272900 "https://tue.atlassian.net/helpcenter/research/portal/3/article/2712272900") on [**Research Cockpit**](https://tue.atlassian.net/helpcenter/research/ "https://tue.atlassian.net/helpcenter/research/") platform.
-To download a suitable template visit the website of your funder or have a look at our page on [**data management plans**](https://www.tue.nl/en/our-university/library/library-for-researchers-and-phds/research-data-management/rdm-themes/data-management-plan "https://www.tue.nl/en/our-university/library/library-for-researchers-and-phds/research-data-management/rdm-themes/data-management-plan") for more information.
+At TU/e, you can access a dedicated DMP template through the [DMP tool](https://tue.atlassian.net/helpcenter/research/portal/3/article/2712272900) on the [Research Cockpit](https://tue.atlassian.net/helpcenter/research/).

-**Can someone support me with making a data management plan?**
+**NWO wants me to consult a TU/e data steward.
+Can someone support me with making a data management plan?**
-Yes, you will receive guidance from your departmental data stewards while completing your DMP via [**DMP tool**](https://tue.atlassian.net/helpcenter/research/portal/3/article/2712272900 "https://tue.atlassian.net/helpcenter/research/portal/3/article/2712272900").
-You can also send an email to [**rdmsupport@tue.nl**](https://www.tue.nl/en/our-university/library/faq-rdm "https://www.tue.nl/en/our-university/library/faq-rdm") and your request will be picked up by one of the TU/e’s data stewards.
+Yes, you will receive guidance from your departmental data stewards while completing your DMP when creating [a DMP on the Research Cockpit](https://cockpit.research.tue.nl/helpcenter/research/portal/3/article/2712272900).
+You can also contact a [Data Steward](/docs/contact.md).

-**NWO wants me to consult a TU/e data steward before making a data management plan.
-Who are they?**
-The data stewards work for the Research Data Management (RDM) team at Library and Information Services (LIS).
-You can contact them through [**rdmsupport@tue.nl**](https://www.tue.nl/en/our-university/library/faq-rdm "https://www.tue.nl/en/our-university/library/faq-rdm").
-Your request will then be picked up by one of the data stewards. [**Here**](https://www.tue.nl/en/our-university/library/library-for-researchers-and-phds/research-data-management/contact-a-data-steward "https://www.tue.nl/en/our-university/library/library-for-researchers-and-phds/research-data-management/contact-a-data-steward") you can find out if your department has an embedded data steward, so you can contact that person directly.